-The gamma correction is a slider box in the right bottom corner which allows to change the brightness and gamma of
+The gamma correction is a slider box in the right bottom corner which allows to change the brightness and gamma of the currently displayed image.
+It can be opened by clicking on .

 The box in the bottom right corner shows the current gamma and brightness adjustment.
 Moving a slider changes the display of the currently selected region in the images.
 The background of the box displays a histogram of brightness values of the current image region and a red line denoting the histogram transform given by the gamma and brightness adjustment.
 Pressing update the key G sets the currently visible region of the image as the active region for the adjustment.
 Especially for large images it increases performance significantly if only a portion of the image is adjusted.
 A click on reset resets gamma and brightness adjustments.